-It was further stated that the appellant failed to prove that properties, a farm at Mdaula, Plot at Boko, six incubator machines and two motor cars were matrimonial assets.
+It was further stated that the appellant failed to prove that properties, to wit a farm at Mdaula, Plot at Boko, six incubator machines and two motor cars were matrimonial assets.
 According to the respondent's submission, her evidence was only hearsay.
 He asked this court therefore to dismiss the two grounds for not being merited.

 Turning to the third ground of appeal, the respondent was of the view that after dissolution of marriage, the next step was division of the assets jointly acquired.
 It was submitted that it is guided by section 114 of the Law of Marriage Act.
 It was further submitted that the appellant was the source of this dispute, she cannot claim a bigger share of the assets.
-It was submitted that the case of Bi Hawa Mohamed was relied upon by the trial court in considering the contribution of each spouse.
-According to the trial court finding division of the assets was also considering the infant children, it was submitted for the respondent.
-The court was therefore asked to dismiss this appeal for lack of merits.
+In his view the case of Bi Hawa Mohamed was relied upon by the trial court in considering the contribution of each spouse.
+According to the trial court findings, division of the assets has to also consider the infant children, it was submitted for the respondent so.
+The court was therefore asked to dismiss this appeal for lack of merit.
 When given a chance to rejoin, the appellant apart from maintaining what was submitted in chief, she reiterated the prayers made and asked this court to allow this appeal.

 After having gone through the record of appeal and pondered the submissions of the parties.
-I have to state that the first ground of appeal bears a complaint on 30% share given to the appellant on a house at Buza, two farms at Kibaha and Boko and a Toyota stout.
-The respondent was not in dispute on the decision of the District Court on this aspect.
+I have to state that the first ground of appeal is complaining of a 30% share given to the appellant on a house at Buza, two farms at Kibaha and Boko and a Toyota stout.
+The respondent did not dispute the decision of the District Court on this aspect.

 There is no doubt therefore that the properties named here are matrimonial properties.
 It is now settled that what determines a share in the matrimonial property is the amount of contribution.
 The case of Bi Hawa Mohamed (supra) is good to that effect.
 It was held when interpreting section 114 of the LMA that domestic duties done by a spouse have to be counted when dividing the family assets.
-In order that to be done, the appellant had in this case to prove her contribution.
+In order that to be done, the appellant had to prove her contribution.
 It is presumed in law that the properties acquired during marriage belong to the parties and were acquired by their joint efforts.

-In this appeal, it was the view of the District Court that evidence shows the properties named here were acquired jointly. the evidence to prove so did not come from the appellant.
+In this appeal, it was the view of the District Court that evidence shows the properties named here were acquired jointly.
+The evidence to prove so did not come from the appellant.
 It was from the respondent who admitted that he bought the same by his own money.
 When giving evidence the respondent tendered exhibits to prove so.
-It is therefore clear to me as it was to the District Court although the appellant contributed, there is no evidence proving she deserves an amount more than as was given.
+It is therefore clear to me as it was to the District Court that although the appellant contributed, there is no evidence proving she deserves an amount more than what she was given.
 She has complained that her evidence was not recorded by the trial.

 There is doubt, the appellant is trying to invite evidence at the appellate stage.
-First, she did not advance that a ground of appeal here or at the District Court, second, she did not at least refer to any incidence before the trial court that would lead the trial court fail to record her evidence.
-It is now settled that court document is a serious document which cannot be impeached by words from the submissions of the parties.
+First, she did not advance that as a ground of appeal here or at the District Court, second, she did not at least refer to any incidence before the trial court that would lead to failure to record her evidence.
+It is now settled that the court document is a serious document which cannot be impeached by words from the submissions of the parties.
 Evidence must be led to prove such allegation.
-I have to hold that since the appellant did not raise it at the first appellate court, it an afterthought to have it raised now.
+I have to hold that since the appellant did not raise it at the first appellate court, it is an afterthought, to have it raised now.